 Des Plaines real estate is some of the most expensive in Illinois, although Des Plaines house values don't compare to the most expensive real estate in the U.S.

 Des Plaines is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Des Plaines is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Des Plaines who work in office and administrative support (14.98%), sales jobs (11.47%), and management occupations (9.24%).
+Overall, Des Plaines is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Des Plaines who work in office and administrative support (11.14%), sales jobs (10.25%), and management occupations (9.85%).

 Also of interest is that Des Plaines has more people living here who work in computers and math than 95% of the places in the US.

-Des Plaines is a very ethnically-diverse city.
+Des Plaines is an extremely ethnically-diverse city.
 The people who call Des Plaines home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Des Plaines residents report their race to be White, followed by Asian.
 Des Plaines also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.71% of the city’s residents.
-Important ancestries of people in Des Plaines include Polish, Irish, Italian, and English.
+People of Hispanic or Latino origin account for 19.19% of the city’s residents.
+Important ancestries of people in Des Plaines include Polish, German, Irish, Italian, and English.

 The most common language spoken in Des Plaines is English.
 Other important languages spoken here include Spanish and Polish.